bionicop/Digital-Garden/Sem_5/Python Programming/Question-Bank.md

 # **10. If your program needs to read data from a file, but the file does not exist, an error would occur when running this program.
 What kind of error is this?**

 IOError

-Here are the remaining Python practice questions and answers with code blocks:

 # **11. Suppose you write a program for computing the perimeter of a rectangle and you mistakenly write your program so that it computes the area of a rectangle.
 What kind of error is this?**